princekunal101/academic-section/Studies/Computer-Orginization-and-Architechture/Java-Point/README.md

 - Most of all the arithmetic and logical operations of a computer are executed in the ALU (Arithmetic and Logical Unit) of the processor.
 It performs arithmetic operations like addition, subtraction, multiplication, division and also the logical operations like AND, OR, NOT operations.
 #### Control unit
 - The control unit is a component of a computer's central processing unit that coordinates the operation of the processor.
 It tells the computer's memory, arithmetic/logic unit and input and output devices how to respond to a program's instructions.
-- The control unit is also known as the nerve center of a computer system.
+- The control unit is also known as the nerve center of a computer System.
 - Let's us consider an example of addition of two operands by the instruction given as Add LOCA, RO.
 This instruction adds the memory location LOCA to the operand in the register RO and places the sum in the register RO.
 This instruction internally performs several steps.
 #### Output Unit
 - The primary function of the output unit is to send the processed results to the user.
 Output devices display information in a way that the user can understand.